-On November 26, 1942 took off from Dobodura bound for 5 Mile Drome (Wards) near Port Moresby.
-Aboard was Royal Australian Air Force (RAAF) co-pilot Milne.
-While over the north coast of New Guinea at low altitude, intercepted by A6M2 Zeros and shot down.
+On November 26, 1942 took off from Dobodura Airfield piloted by 2nd Lt.
+Earl B. Lattier on a flight bound for 5 Mile Drome (Wards) near Port Moresby.
+Aboard was Royal Australian Air Force (RAAF) co-pilot Pilot Officer Francis Debenham Milne.
+While flying at low altitude over the north coast of New Guinea, intercepted without warning by A6M2 Zeros and shot down.
 Last seen bursting into flames before hitting the ground.
 Two wartime positions were given for the crash site: (1) four miles south of Popondetta and (2) five miles south of Dobodura.
-Also lost is C-47 "Shady Lady" 41-38631.
+Also lost was C-47 "Shady Lady" 41-38631.

 After the crash, Americans reached the crash site and recovered some remains of the crew.